AndersDeath/diary2/000-current.md

 # 21 October - Saturday - Yerevan - 387 day of immigration

 So, This day was filled by doing nothing.
 I woke up in the morning, walked to a cafe and bought breakfast.
 After this I visited my barber, I suppose for the last time because in one months I will be in Berlin.
 The track number of our passports was updated.
-It looks like I will got
+It looks like I will recieve documents soon.